ddemidov/vexcl/README.md

 VexCL transparently works with multiple compute devices that are present in the system.
-A VexCL context is initialized with a device filter, which is just a functor that takes a reference to `cl::Device` and returns a `bool`.
+A VexCL context is initialized with a device filter, which is just a functor that takes a reference to `vex::device` and returns a `bool`.
 Several [standard filters][filters] are provided, but one can easily add a custom functor.
 Filters may be combined with logical operators.
 All compute devices that satisfy the provided filter are added to the created context.
 In the